lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 The case statement is using Pattern Matching to decide which text to return

-The value of `suitIn` is inspected, and then checked against the given patterns in the case statement
+The value of `suitIn` is evaluated, and then checked against the given patterns in the case statement
 - In this example, each pattern is just a data constructor
 - We will get to see more sophisticated patterns a bit later

-### Pattern
+### Using Pattern Matching

 It turns out that we can write the same function more simply